 • Ehigha Enabudoso, Osikhueme H Adams.
 Organizing an international-standard obstetric ultrasound training program in a low-resource setting.
 IJGO.
 2017: 136(1); 102-104.

 Dr Enabudoso has been involved in various medical outreach programmes mainly in West Africa.
 He works presently as Lecturer and Honorary Consultant in the Department of Obstetrics and Gynaecology of the University of Benin and the University of Benin Teaching Hospital, Benin City, Nigeria.
 He worked recently too as Associate Clinical Professor, Icahn School of Medicine at Mount Sinai, New York City, USA in the World Bank collaborative programme at the Liberia-Japanese Friendship Hospital, Monrovia-Liberia (2019).
+He hopes to use his interest, passion and experience to assist in furthering the growth and scope of the ISUOG outreach programme in LMICs.

 Read more

-Country: USA
+Country: UK

 Read more

-Outreach Committee
+Outreach Committee member

 Country: India

-Languages: English; Danish; French
+Languages: English; Hindi

 Read more